panaverse/learn-generative-ai/05_microservices_all_in_one_platform/15_event_driven/00_eda_challenge/readme.md

-# A Challenge: FastAPI Event Driven Development With Kafka, Zookeeper, Docker Compose, and Poetry
+# A Challenge: FastAPI Event Driven Microservices Development With Kafka, Zookeeper, Docker Compose, and Poetry

 Event-driven architecture (EDA) is a popular design pattern for building applications that react to events.
 Here's a breakdown of why it's used and its pros and cons: